-Family members are invited to participate in our Family Orientation program, which is separate from our Freshman Orientation and Transfer Orientation programs (you will not go through Orientation with your student).
+Family members are encouraged to participate in our Family Orientation program, which is separate from our New Student Orientation program (you will not go through Orientation with your student).
 Family Orientation is designed to introduce you to your student's academic program, the resources and services at RIT, and other new RIT families.
-The program schedule will be available on our website in mid-summer and you will receive a hard copy when you check in for Family Orientation.
-In addition, we will provide you with a Family Survival Guide that contains a plethora of information, useful tips, and contact numbers.

 Family Orientation is August 22-23.
 Family Orientation is intended to introduce families to their student’s academic program, the resources and services at RIT, and life on campus.
 While there are many events and programs for students and families to attend together during the day on Tuesday, students will begin New Student Orientation separate from parents beginning on Tuesday evening.
 The schedule and registration for Family Orientation will be available in June.